 When seconds matter, an emergency mass notification solution is critical to an effective response.
 In this complete guide, we have covered all the information that Chicago area businesses and governments need to keep people safe, secure, informed, and connected.

 An emergency notification system allows businesses to send messages to a large group of people in a short time.
 It is one way messaging and generally sent during any emergency to alert an affected group of people.
 Mass emergency notification systems communicate through various channels such as texts, push notifications and emails.

 Many Chicago area organizations effectively utilize this service, including fire, police, local governments, and large businesses.
 After an incident occurs, a company has to figure out its severity and its potential impact and then communicate with employees, staff, management, and everyone within the organization.
 Today, its utility is now expanding to various corporate businesses, management companies, manufacturing facilities, logistics and warehouse companies, offices, and more.
 Any size business in Chicagoland can implement an emergency communications plan.
 It is vital if there are multiple locations and if the business manufactures any hazardous materials or is in a high-risk industry.

 To operate a mass notification system effectively, the system requires a database of people within the organization.
 A mass emergency notification system database often contains names, addresses, email addresses, and phone numbers.
 Systems can be in-house programmed devices or managed services.
 Users can access the system through a phone or the internet, launch the notification process, and remotely manage successive activities.

 Who needs Emergency Notification Systems?

 Mass emergency notification systems are not just for the government.
-All types of organizations need to be able to communicate effectively and quickly when something critical occurs.
+All types of Chicago area organizations need to be able to communicate effectively and quickly when something critical occurs.

 According to a report by the Business Continuity Institute, more than 50 percent of large organizations use emergency management software to reach their employees during crisis times.